-The forces of good and evil vie for his soul, and evil comes in the form the beautiful Georgia Brown (Lena Horne) whose sinful ways excite Little Joe.
+The forces of good and evil fight for his soul, and evil comes in to the cute Georgia Brown (Lena Horne) whose sinful ways excite Little Joe.
 Petunia, on the other hand, misunderstands a conversation between Georgia and Little Joe, so she gives up on him, but can Little Joe still find the right path?

 The film shows the following tropes:

 - All Just a Dream: It turns out that Little Joe's fight to be good was just a dream while he was convalescing after being shot.